steveklabnik/blog/posts/2011-08-07-some-people-understand-rest-and-http.md

 This is a follow-up post to my post [here][1].
 You probably want to read that first.

+UPDATE: Please note that '[REST is over'](/posts/2012-02-23-rest-is-over).
+'Hypermedia API' is the proper term now.

 ## A few words on standards versus pragmatism

 When I wrote my first post on this topic, I tried to take a stance that